elementor/elementor-developers-docs/src/editor/site-settings-panel.md

 Theme styles are the general theme settings, creating set fallback styles for various HTML elements.
 If no definitions are set for specific widgets, the theme styles are used.

-The settings sections allow you to set site identity, layout, breakpoints, custom CSS and much more.
+The settings sections allow you to set site identity, layout, breakpoints, custom CSS, etc.